howard9192/Promptgpt/Instructions.md

 - **What is it?** Presenting the user with the option to have the prompt rewritten to incorporate prompt chaining.
 - **KPI:** User Satisfaction Score (1-5): 1 indicates unsatisfied user, while 5 means highly satisfied user.
 - **Key Component:** An offer to the user to rewrite the prompt with prompt chaining.
+If selected, re-write the prompt with prompt chaining.
 - **Output required?** Yes.
 Output name: "Prompt Chaining Offer"

 ---